jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 The recommended method of registering a block pattern is by creating a new PHP file within a `/patterns` folder in your theme.
 It's best to give it a filename that matches your pattern.
 In this case, that would be `hero.php`.

-Create this file in your theme so that your theme structure looks like the following:
+> **Do:** Create this file in your theme so that your theme structure looks like the following:

 - `themeslug`
 	- `/patterns`